tempertemper/www.tempertemper.net/src/site/terms.md

 The first contract I send you isn't necessarily the one we'll both sign.
 It's for you to read through carefully and make sure you're happy with everything.
 I'm happy to consider any amendments so if you'd like to see any changes just ask and I'll see what I can do.

-Once we have agreed a document and you've signed it and sent it back we're nearly ready to book a block of time in my diary!
+Once we have agreed a document and you've signed it and sent it back, we're nearly ready to book a block of time in my diary!
 Just one more thing…

 ## Deposit